hsaleemsupra/cgdkg_artifact/README.md

 ## Running Benchmarks

-The simplest way to run the benchmarks to compare Class Group-based DKG with Groth's DKG([paper](https://eprint.iacr.org/2021/339.pdf "paper")) is using a docker container
+The simplest way to run the benchmarks to compare our Class Group-based DKG with Cascudo-David's DKG([paper](https://eprint.iacr.org/2023/1651 "paper")) and Groth's DKG([paper](https://eprint.iacr.org/2021/339.pdf "paper")) is using a docker container

 1. Install docker engine using these instructions: [docker engine](https://docs.docker.com/engine/install/ "docker engine")